Lapis Lazuli Menhirs for Geobiology

 Air and Water

-Its intense blue color has fascinated many cultures since ancient times - some objects and jewelry from the Indus have been dated back over 8,000 years.
+Its intense blue color has fascinated many cultures since ancient times—some artifacts and pieces of jewelry from the Indus Valley have been dated to more than 8,000 years ago.

-Lapis lazuli is a metamorphic rock derived from silica-rich carbonate rocks and composed of silicates such as Lazurite - a sulphide feldspar of the Sodalite group.
-It also contains minerals such as Calcite, Pyrite, Wollastonite, Diopside and Potassium Feldspar.
+Lapis lazuli is a metamorphic rock formed from silica-rich carbonate rocks and composed of silicates such as lazurite—a sulfide feldspathoid belonging to the sodalite group.
+Its composition also includes minerals such as calcite, pyrite, wollastonite, diopside, and potassium feldspar.

-Lazurite, the main silicate in Lapis lazuli, contains sulfur in the form of sulfur radicals.
-Its blue color is due to the presence of these sulfur ions, which modulate the assimilation of light.
-Pyrite inclusions give the rock a recognizable sparkling appearance.
-And Calcite, its white traces.
+Lazurite, the main silicate component of lapis lazuli, contains sulfur in the form of sulfide radicals.
+Its blue color stems from the presence of these sulfur ions, which affect the way light is absorbed.
+Its pyrite inclusions give the rock a distinctive, sparkling appearance.
+And calcite gives it its white streaks.

-The best-quality deposits are found in Afghanistan, notably in Badakhshan, where the mineral has been mined for over 7,000 years.
-It can also be found in Chile and, to a lesser extent, in Russia, Burma, Pakistan, the USA and Canada.
+The highest-quality deposits are found in Afghanistan, particularly in Badakhshan, where this mineral has been mined for over 7,000 years.
+It can also be sourced from Chile and, to a lesser extent, from Russia, Myanmar, Pakistan, the United States, and Canada.

-Lapis lazuli was used to create the pigment ultramarine, highly prized by Renaissance artists.
+Lapis lazuli was used to create ultramarine pigment, which was highly prized by Renaissance artists.

-It is still a highly sought-after stone in gemology and archaeology.
-Its hardness on the Mohs scale is 5-5.5.
+It remains a highly sought-after stone in gemology and archaeology today.
+Its hardness on the Mohs scale is 5–5.5.

 *Please note that lithotherapy is not a substitute for serious medical treatment.